regisphilibert/rp_hugo/content/post/hugo-pipes/index.md

 ### Customizing our JS variables with .FromString

 Back to our javascript.
-Some `.Site.Params` and Front Matter param needs to be exploitable from our javascript file because:
+Some `.Site.Params` and Front Matter needs to be exploitable from our javascript file because:

 - Our carousel lazyloads cloudinary images, we need the project’s cloudinary root url.
 - A component in our script uses a weather API to display a travel post’s city temperature.
 So we either need the page’s `weather_location` Front Matter, or our project’s default `.Site.Params.weather_location`.